yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

+The use of `eps` is a hint to make a better zoom by computing with the right bounds.

 We use the `YGL.getObject3DFromShapeFunction` function directly.
 This way instead of providing `XYFunc`, we provide directly a list of Atoms.